CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 + Reason for the conversion,
 + Proof that the materials used in the conversion are approved by the manufacturer of the bulkhead for the conversion.
 + All entries in the cadastre must be made immediately, at the latest 4 weeks after completion of the work.
-After a conversion, the old certificate at the place of installation must be clearly marked as invalid but in such a way that all relevant technical information can still be read and supplemented by a new certificate taking into account the conversion.
+After a conversion, the old certificate at the place of installation must be clearly marked as invalid but so that you can still read all the relevant technical information and supplement it with a new certificate that takes into account the conversion.

 3 Further information
 ------------------------------